 Troubleshooting Unexpected Reboots¶

-If the reboot was caused by a kernel panic, the firewall has swap space available, a prompt will be shown when logging back into the web interface asking to view and submit a crash report.
-If there is no kernel panic, then the cause is almost certainly a hardware problem.
+If the reboot was caused by a kernel panic and the firewall has swap space available, the GUI will display a prompt asking to view the crash report.
+If there is no kernel panic, then the cause is most likely a hardware problem.

 For hardware issues, check on:

 Flaky electricity in general

 Overheating or faulty RAM

 Faulty drive cables